codemaskinc/react-smart-scroller/README.md

-spacing       | number        | Default: `0`.<br> Space in pixels between elements. trackProps    | CssProperties | Default: `undefined`.<br> Css styles to original track. thumb         | Element       | Default: `rectangle`.<br> Element that if provided overrides default rectangle.
+spacing       | number        | Default: `0`.<br> Space in pixels between elements. trackProps    | CssProperties | Default: `undefined`.<br> Css styles to original track. thumb         | Element       | Default: `rectangle`.<br> Element that if provided overrides default rectangle. vertical      | Boolean       | Default: `false`.<br> Defines direction of scrollbar - horizontal in default.<br>If height of ReactSmartSlider is not defined it will automatically resize to 100%and scroll will not be visible.

 ## Usage

+### Basic

 Let's create our first component